How much does a casher’s bond cost in Delaware?

 - $250 license fee per mobile unit to be licensed

 Depending on the type of entity of your business (corporation, LLC, partnership, sole proprietorship or other), the Commissioner of the State Bank might require you to submit additional information with your application for license approval.

-More licensing information can be accessed via the Important Links section of this page.
+More licensing information can be accessed via the Additional Resources section of this page.
 Don’t let the bonding process delay getting your business license.
 Let the experts at SuretyBonds.com do all of the hard work for you!

 Ready to get started?